OpenLearningNet/local-node-eventhub-trigger/Readme.md

 # Example:

-1. Start an Azure Functions project: `func init`
+## Start an Azure Functions Project:
+1. Init the project with `func init`
 1. Create a function which will receive and ingest EventHub events: `func new` and select "Azure Event Hub trigger", e.g. called "EventConsumer"

+## Send Events to an EventHub
-1. Create a function which will send events to EventHub: e.g. `func new` and select "HTTP trigger", called "EventApi"
+1. Create a function (or other service) which will send events to EventHub: e.g. `func new` and select "HTTP trigger", called "EventApi"
 1. Install the azure eventhub library to send events to EventHub from your API: `npm install @azure/event-hubs`
-1. In "EventApi" call the EventHubs library:
+1. In "EventApi" (or other service) call the EventHubs library:
 ```
 import { EventHubClient } from '@azure/event-hubs';